hjwp/Test-Driven-Django-Tutorial/tutorial02.rst

     * Customise the human-readable display for polls

-    * Create "Choice" model objects to go with polls
+    * Create "Choice" related model objects to go with polls

     * Add choices to the admin site